brandur/sorg/content/articles/ruby-memory.md

 workers.
 GC compaction has the potential to shave off a big chunk of the memory that every worker needs.
-With the savings we can run more workers per box and fewer total boxes -- quite simply, the fleet is immediately cheaper to run.
+With the savings we can run more workers per box and fewer total boxes -- with very few caveats, the fleet is immediately cheaper to run.

 [1] `malloc`'s bookkeeping is compensated for so that we can keep a heap page fitting nicely into a multiple of OS